src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started/installing.md

 ## Terraform

-Substrate currently requires _exactly_ Terraform 1.2.3.
+Substrate currently requires _exactly_ Terraform 1.3.6.
 (Substrate asks for Terraform to be upgraded every few releases to stay nearly current with Terraform.)

+The easist way to install Terraform 1.3.6 is to run `substrate terraform`.
+If the directory that contains `substrate` itself is writable, `terraform` will be placed there, too.

-You can download [Terraform 1.2.3](https://releases.hashicorp.com/terraform/1.2.3/) from Hashicorp, with the filenames being parameterized with _`OS`_ and _`ARCH`_ the same as Substrate itself.
+Alternatively, you can download [Terraform 1.3.6](https://releases.hashicorp.com/terraform/1.3.6/) from Hashicorp, with the filenames being parameterized with _`OS`_ and _`ARCH`_ the same as Substrate itself.
 Download and `unzip` the appropriate build.
 Move `terraform` into a directory on your `PATH`.
 (It doesn't have to be the same directory where you placed `substrate`.)

 <section class="table">
     <section id="previous">